Measured by the hearts comforted and the minds expanded!

 To learn more about these activities, please continue.

 Your involvement is important in accomplishing these goals.
 Of course you can participate by walking one of the three different trails at Mt.
 Trashmore.
-And / or, you are also encouraged to participate in the other many activities that we have planned: Our Program of Remembrance, Celebration, and Hope; complimentary refreshments; the availability of Mental Health Professionals and Information; Children’s Activity Table; Memory Wall; Crane-Making Table; Frisbee Art; and After-Walk Picnic with a live band and the drawing of the Crane Peace Quilt as a gift.
+And / or, you are also encouraged to participate in the other many activities that we have planned: Our Program of Awareness, Remembrance, and Celebration; complimentary refreshments; the availability of Mental Health Professionals and Information; Children’s Activity Table; Memory Wall; Crane-Making Table; Frisbee Art; and After-Walk Picnic with a live band and the drawing of the Crane Peace Quilt as a gift.

 Please know, you are very welcome regardless of how you may participate.

 With this spirit, we can make a difference in preventing suicide which is a major national health problem that takes lives and with it an enormous toll on family, friends, co-workers and the entire community.

 Important Facts we remember about depression and suicide:

 OUR WALK IS A WAY TO SOLVE THIS MAJOR HEALTH PROBLEM